-The EX44 comes fitted with a 5psi and a 10psi spring (for a base boost pressure of 15psi).
-Available separately is a 7psi spring.
-All 3 springs can be used individually or installed together to achieve different boost levels.
+The EX38 comes fitted with a 10psi spring, and also available separately are 5psi and 7psi springs, which can be used individually or installed together to achieve different boost levels.
 Use the table opposite to determine the combination of springs required for your desired base boost level.